 Pearce Road Historic Site

-Pearce was the fourth child of Australind’s first Chief Commissioner, Marshall Waller Clifton, and his wife Elinor, and arrived with his family at the settlement in 1841 on the Parkfield when he was 25 years old.
+Pearce was the fourth child of Australind’s first Chief Commissioner, Marshall Waller Clifton, and his wife, Elinor.
+He arrived with his family at the Australind settlement in 1841 on the Parkfield when he was 25 years old.

-During his visit to Fremantle, Pearce met HRH The Duke of Edinburgh, Prince Alfred, in 1867 and they continued to correspond over the years.
+During his visit to Fremantle in 1867, Pearce met HRH, The Duke of Edinburgh, Prince Alfred, and they continued to correspond.

 In 1870, he became the Resident Magistrate of Bunbury.